 An affirmative defense of legal ownership

-If you are facing drug crime charges in Santa Barbara, it is imperative to consult with a skilled criminal defense attorney.
-At the Aron Law Firm, our attorneys have a proven track record of minimizing the penalties associated with drug crime charges.
+If you are facing drug crime charges, it is imperative to consult with a skilled criminal defense attorney.
+At the Aron Law Firm, our Santa Barbara drug crime defense attorneys have a proven track record of minimizing the penalties associated with drug crime charges.
 Our team of attorneys takes a client-centered approach to every case.
 We understand that each client has their own set of circumstances and needs, and we provide personalized legal counsel to ensure their unique situation is valued.
 To schedule an appointment with one of our experienced criminal defense lawyers, call today at (805) 500-0867 or fill out our online contact form.